 If you are trying to cut back on fats, why not try these delicious gluten free chicken burgers?
 These ground chicken burgers are packed with flavor!
-Topped with caramelized onions and hatch green chiles, this chicken burger pairs deliciously with Moscato.
+Topped with caramelized onions and hatch green chiles, this chicken burger has an optional spicy.

 Need some easy gluten free dinner recipes?
 I have some absolutely easy delicious gluten free chicken recipes on the blog that your whole family will love.